A naturally enriched day!

 Another lifelong inspiration is Hue’s fascination with the ocean and especially with the euphotic zone, the point in the ocean at which light intensity falls to just one percent of its value at the surface.
 The constant flow and sublte shifts of undersea currents and the movements of marine life in the hidden realm beneath the surface inspire the marks and altered shapes unique to Hue’s art.

 Hue earned a BFA in Ceramics from Missouri State University.
-He is a juried member of The Best of Missouri Hands and is a member of Springfield Regional Arts Council.
+He is a member of Mint Hill Arts in Mint Hill, North Carolina.
 He is represented by Xanadu Gallery in Scottsdale, AZ.